rmholmes/MOM_diatherm_analysis/README.md

   but in order to use this script one needs access to the NCI system (if required, I can provide this access).

+Note that the "base" path at the top of each script will need to be altered to point at wherever you have downloaded the data.

 If you run into any problems please contact me at `ryan.holmes@unsw.edu.au`